james-stevens/handshake-bridge/README.md

-### Use it directly from yuor client
+### Use it directly from your client

-If you have given the resolver service an externally addressable IP Address, all you have to tell your client's to use this resolver and you will be able to resolve both ICANN & Hansshake DNS with full DNSSEC support
+If you have given the resolver service an externally addressable IP Address, all you have to tell your client's to use this resolver and you will be able to resolve both ICANN & Handshake DNS with full DNSSEC support

 If you wish to continue to use an external resolver, you can do this in one of two ways